tj/node-actorify/Readme.md

 ## Benchmarks

-  Benchmarks on my first generation MBP Retina.
+  Benchmarks on my first generation MBP Retina with node 0.11.x.
   Real results are likely higher since having the producer on the same machine as the consumer makes results misleading.